netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 Stitches together flows from different nfcapd files into longer flows, matching them up by meta.id and using a specified inactivity_timeout to decide when to start a new flow.

 Notes:
  - By default, 5-minute nfcapd files are assumed and the inactivity_timeout is set to 10.5 minutes.
 If more than 10.5 min have passed between the start of the current flow and the start of the last matching one, do not stitch them together.
  - If your nfcapd files are written every 15 minutes, change the inactivity_timeout to at least 16 minutes.
+ - When logstash shuts down, any flows "in the aggregator" will be written out to /tmp/logstash-aggregation-maps.
+The file is then read back in when logstash is restarted.
+Each pipeline, if more than one, should write to a unique filename.
  - Your logstash pipeline can have only 1 worker or aggregation is not going to work!
+ - Tstat flows come in already complete, so no aggregation is done on those flows.

 ### 45-geoip-tagging.conf

+Queries the MaxMind GeoLite2-City database by IP to get src and dst Countries, Continents, Latitudes, and Longitudes;
-If the destination IP is in the multicast range, sets the destination Organization, Country, and Continent to "Multicast";
+if the destination IP is in the multicast range, sets the destination Organization, Country, and Continent to "Multicast".
-queries the MaxMind GeoLite2-City database by IP to get src and dst Countries, Continents, Latitudes, and Longitudes.

 *This product includes GeoLite2 data created by MaxMind, available from [www.maxmind.com](http://www.maxmind.com).*

 ### 50-asn.conf

 Normally with sflow and netflow, flows come in with source and destination ASNs.
-If there is no ASN in the input event; or the input ASN is 0, 4294967295, or 23456, or it is a private ASN, try getting an ASN by IP from the MaxMind ASN database.
+If there is no ASN in the input event; or the input ASN is 0, 4294967295, or 23456, or it is a private ASN, tries to get an ASN by IP from the MaxMind ASN database.
 Sets ASN to -1 if it is unavailable for any reason.

 ### 53-caida-org.conf

-Uses the ASN determined previously to get the organization name from the prepared CAIDA ASN-to-Organization lookup file.
+Uses the current source and destination ASNs to get organization names from the prepared CAIDA ASN-to-Organization lookup file.

-*This product uses the CAIDA AS Organizations Dataset [www.caida.org](http://www.caida.org/data/as-organizations).*
+*This product uses a lookup table constructed from the CAIDA AS Organizations Dataset [www.caida.org](http://www.caida.org/data/as-organizations).*

 ### 55-member-orgs.conf

-Search (optional) lookup tables by IP to obtain member or customer organization names and overwrite the Organization determined previously.
+Searches any provided lookup tables by IP to obtain member or customer organization names and overwrite the Organization determined previously.
 This allows entities which don't own their own ASs to be listed as the src or dst Organization.

 Note: These lookup tables are not stored in github, but an example is provided to show the layout.